FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Background and related work

 \subsection{Semantic Textual Similarity}

-Measuring the degree of similarity between pairs of text is a problem that has attracted the attention of many researchers for many years from the natural language processing and information retrieval fields.
-Its complexity has resulted in a variety of approaches to obtain similarity measures able to consider the higher number possible of characteristics.
+Measuring the degree of similarity between a pair of texts is a problem that has attracted the attention of many researchers for many years from the natural language processing and information retrieval fields.
+The complexity of this task has resulted in a variety of approaches to obtain similarity measures able to consider the higher number possible of characteristics.
 Classical approaches relying on lexical based information have been largely used for this task, however, they are extremely limited, since they do not allow to compare the real semantic value~\cite{mihalcea2006corpus}.
 These methods fail to detect similarity between synonyms and they do not consider the existing relations between words of a sentence.
-Gomaa and Fahmy~\cite{gomaa2013survey} identified different types of similarity methods.
-String-based similarity methods work with string and characters sequences or ngrams~\cite{millar2000performance,singthongchai2013method}.
+Gomaa and Fahmy~\cite{gomaa2013survey} proposed a taxonomy of similarity methods.
+String-based similarity methods operate with string and characters sequences or ngrams~\cite{millar2000performance,singthongchai2013method}.
 Corpus-based methods use large sets of words and texts and metrics such as latent semantic analysis~\cite{dennis2003introduction} or building terms vectors~\cite{shrestha2011corpus}.
 Knowledge-based methods allow to use the semantic content to provide more accurate comparisons, usually employing semantic networks~\cite{schuhmacher2014knowledge}.
-Hybrid solutions combining different methods have also been proposed in the state-of-the-art literature~\cite{mihalcea2006corpus}.
+The fourth category is composed of hybrid solutions combining different methods~\cite{mihalcea2006corpus}.